Latest Vaulta (A) News Update

 TLDR

 Vaulta’s community oscillates between Web3 banking optimism and post-rebrand growing pains.
-Here’s the chatter:
+Here’s what’s trending:

 Deep Dive